Photos by Chris Green, Stadium Journey

 “There is nothing in the desert, and no man needs nothing.” – Prince Feisal, Lawrence of Arabia

-Miller Motorsports Park is unique in many ways.
-It was the longest road course in North America until 2014 saw Thunderhill Raceway undergo a massive expansion.
-It also sits at a high altitude being located just outside of Salt Lake City.
-There also is the intense heat that comes with being located in the middle of the desert.
-Yet, despite what one may feel are negatives, this track has the bones of a top notch racing facility.
+Utah Motorsports Campus sits at a high altitude, located just outside of Salt Lake City at nearly 5,000 feet above sea level.
+There is also the intense heat that comes with being located in the middle of the desert.
+Yet, despite what some may feel are negatives, this track has the bones of a top-notch racing facility.